polifonia-project/rulebook/README.md

 - [Tracking progress issue (External Components)](https://github.com/polifonia-project/external-components/issues/1)

 ### Naming conventions
-Some naming conventions have been discussed, feel free to contribute to the discussion here #2
+Some naming conventions have been discussed, feel free to contribute to the discussion [here](https://github.com/polifonia-project/rulebook/issues/2)

 For repositories

- - Avoid including “Polifonia” in the name (e.g.)
+ - Avoid including “Polifonia” in the name (e.g. `ecosystem` rather then `polifonia-ecosystem`)
- - Avoid acronyms (ontology-network instead of ON)
+ - Avoid acronyms (`ontology-network` instead of `ON`)

 ### Branches
 Use branches for managing different versions of the code / components.
 Avoid creating a branch for each sub-system (e.g. /datasets /ui etc...
 Instead, create different repositories.